12 - 16 APRIL 2027

 -

-Tour rules clearly state that every participant must ride in obedience to the New Zealand road rules governing cyclists on public roads.
+To participate in the Tour of New Zealand, every rider must ride considerately and obey all New Zealand road rules for cyclists as published in the New Zealand road code.
 Whilst roads don’t generally have high traffic flows, the Tour organisers do their best to keep groups reasonably small and riding single-file.
 This is achieved by starting riders in groups of 15 at 1-minute intervals.
 This helps other road users pass you easily and safely.

 The complete Race Rules will be provided in your race pack.